Everything you need to know about getting an Employment Agreement on Goodlawyer: pricing, scope of work, benefits, and frequently asked questions.

 The inclusion of any of the below criteria will make your Employment Agreement custom:

 Other ConsiderationsAs an early-stage co-founder, consider our Startup Bundle.
-This bundle includes a complex tiered Employment Agreement, complex tiered Shareholder Agreement, Incorporation, and 1 year of Goodlawyer Pro.
+This bundle includes an Employment Agreement, Shareholder Agreement, and an Incorporation to take your startup off the ground!

 What is the process?

 - Book a call: Pick a time to discuss your Employment Agreement with a Good Lawyer.
 They'll help you determine if you need a Basic or Complex agreement.